-HOK’s Micki Washington and Kaven Swan talked about strategies for diversity, equity and inclusion at a recent Austin Chamber of Commerce roundtable discussion.
+HOK’s Kaven Swan talked about strategies for diversity, equity and inclusion at a recent Austin Chamber of Commerce roundtable discussion.

-Micki Washington (fourth from left), regional leader of WorkPlace, and Kaven Swan (fifth from left), a senior principal for HOK’s Aviation + Transportation group, engaged in a dynamic discussion with Karen Box, president and CEO of the Southwest Minority Supplier Development Council, on building foundations in the workplace to enrich communities and develop diverse talent.
+Kaven Swan (fifth from left), a senior principal for HOK’s Aviation + Transportation group, engaged in a dynamic discussion with designer Micki Washington and Karen Box, president and CEO of the Southwest Minority Supplier Development Council, on building foundations in the workplace to enrich communities and develop diverse talent.
 Kimmy Feldbauer, senior transportation planner with AECOM, moderated the event.

 1. Analyze the Barriers to DEI